This post may contain affiliate links. Please read our disclosure policy.

 banana being mashed in a bowl

 1. Mash the banana.
-In a small bowl, mash a ripe banana until very few lumps remain.
+In a medium bowl, mash a ripe banana until very few lumps remain.

 flour and cinnamon in a bowl for vegan muffins